Gregory L. Lof, PhD, CCC-SLP, FASHA

 Dr. Lof finished a three-year term as the Massachusetts representative on the ASHA Speech-Language Pathology Advisory Board and now serves on the Scientific and Professional Education Board of ASHA.

 Dr. Lof became a Fellow of the American Speech-Language-Hearing Association in 2012.

-Dr. Lof's research, teaching and clinical interests primarily are with children who have speech sound disorders.
+Dr. Lof's research, teaching, and clinical interests primarily are with children who have speech sound disorders.
 He is involved in promoting evidence-based clinical practice, helping clinicians distinguish between pseudoscience and science.
-Recently he has been studying the lack of efficacy for using nonspeech oral motor exercises to change speech sound productions.
+Recently he has been studying the lack of efficacy of using nonspeech oral motor exercises to change speech sound productions.

 Lof, G.L.
 (2015).
 The nonspeech-oral motor exercise phenomenon in speech pathology practice.
 In C. Bowen, Children's speech sound disorders, 2nd Edition, Oxford: Wiley-Blackwell.

 Lof, G.L., & D. Ruscello (2013).
 Don’t blow this therapy session!
 Perspectives in Speech Sciences and Orofacial Disorders.

 King, J., Watson, M., & Lof, G.L.
 (2012).
 Practice patterns of speech-language pathologists assessing intelligibility of dysarthric speech.
 Journal of Medical Speech-Language Pathology, 20(11), 1-16.

 Lof, G.L.
 (2011).
 Science-based practice and the speech-language pathologist.
 International Journal of Speech-Language Pathology, 13(3), 189-196.